 Multiple layers of old paint may seem like added protection.
 However, too many can actually hinder your exterior’s breathability and trap moisture, leading to peeling and chipping.
 Before repainting, it’s crucial to assess your home’s paint history.
 Consider these questions:

 - Do you know what type of paint was used previously?
+Mixing oil-based and water-based paints without a proper transition layer can lead to immediate adhesion failure.

 - Were the surfaces prepped properly last time?